tronovav/geoip2-update/README.md

 Additional parameters in the `extra` section:

+- `license_key` (required) - You can see your license key information on [your account License Keys page](https://support.maxmind.com/account-faq/license-keys/where-do-i-find-my-license-key/) at maxmind.com.
 - `editions` - List of database editions that you want to update.
 Maxmind.com offers databases for free download: `GeoLite2-ASN`, `GeoLite2-City`, `GeoLite2-Country`.
 These editions will be updated by default if you do not fill in the `editions` parameter.
 Otherwise, only the editions that you specified will be updated.
 See available editions in your maxmind.com account.
 - `type` - Geoip2 database editions type.
 Currently, only the binary type `mmdb` is available for updating.
 Therefore, this parameter can be omitted.

-### 2. Updating databases from your php application
+### 2. Updating databases from your php application:

 ```php
 <?php